Emamezi/ApexPlay/README.md

 </li>
   <li>Apexplay lost a total of $2.2M in revenue due to refunds across the time period, with major share of refunds coming from 24k gaming monitor($743k) and macbook laptop ($648k)
 </li>
-  <li>However these two items make up Apex play most expensive products (higher AOV) than other product and a cause for concern
+  <li>However these two items make up Apex play most expensive products (higher AOV) than other product and a cause for concern and warrants further investigation.
 </li>
   <li>The least returned product is the Bose soundport headphones with a refund rate of 0%, followed by the samsung charging cable pack at 1.3%, a good indication that these proddct are widely accepted by customers
 </li>